Woodbridge, Ontario: Post-War History

+Suburban Growth and Development

-In the 1950s, Woodbridge experienced spillover growth from suburban Toronto.
+In the 1950s, Woodbridge experienced spillover growth from suburban Metropolitan Toronto, which ultimately led to its defined area expanding far beyond the village's then-incorporated boundaries.
 Later, many Italians that settled in Toronto neighbourhoods such as Little Italy, moved to the suburbs and exurbs, in particular Woodbridge.
 The suburban expansion began east of the Humber and East Humber and to the northeast.
 Prior to the expansion, the urban area was up to Kipling Avenue and to the Humber.
 It later expanded in the west up to present-day Martin Grove Road and north to northeast of Langstaff Road in the 1960s.
 It later expanded further north in the 1970s and 1980s.
 A drive-in theatre was situated on Langstaff Road east of Highway 27.
 Operating from 1967 to 1997, the site was developed for housing in 1998.

+The Village of Woodbridge, along with other communities within Vaughan Township, was amalgamated to form the new Town (now City) of Vaughan in 1971.

 The housing developments in the west expanded north to Langstaff.
 Development continued in the central part of Woodbridge (including the transformation of older stores in the village into smaller units of housing) in the early 1980s and west to Highway 27 in the late 1980s and early 90s.
 Development extended north to just south of Rutherford Road in the 1980s and east up to Weston Road from Highway 7 to south of Rutherford Road and south to north of the present-day Highway 407.
 The industrial areas began appearing first to the west and then to the southwest and east.